 Jade Mountain Resort is an incredible oasis on the island of St. Lucia.
-It’s a unique property and is particularly popular amongst honeymooners.
-I was lucky enough to stay there for one night that was truly out of this world!
-I’ve noticed anyone who asks me about my stay tends to ask similar questions.
-Here’s valuable information about the resort.
-Your Questions Answered: Jade Mountain St. Lucia
+It's a unique property and is particularly popular amongst honeymooners.
+It is truly out of this world!

-- If you include the optional meal package (breakfast and dinner).
+- If you include the optional meal package (breakfast and dinner – they are optional most time of the year but non-optional from December 20 to January 2.)

 - Which season you wish to visit the resort (summer, winter, etc.).